 The Riesenrad became famous partly due to its appearance in the classic 1949 film ‘The Third Man’ where Orson Welles takes a ride on the giant wheel.
 The enormous wheel turns at a speed of just 75 cm per second (30″).
 From a height of about 64 meter (210 ft.) you have a great view over Prater.

 The Riesenrad is part of a historic fun-fair, the Wurstelprater, also referred to as Volksprater.
 It offers a variety of roller coasters, merry-go-rounds, ghost trains, bumper cars and other attractions.

-The heart of Prater is formed by the six hundred hectare (1500 acres) large Grüner Prater, a nature park with woodland, ponds, streams and meadows.
+The heart of Prater is formed by the six hundred hectares (1,500 acres) large Grüner Prater, a nature park with woodland, ponds, streams and meadows.

-The Hauptallee, a 4.7 km (3 mile) long avenue lined with chestnut trees, cuts through the park and leads from the Riesenrad southeast towards the Lusthaus, an eighteenth-century pavilion originally built as a hunting lodge, but today home to a restaurant.
+The Hauptallee, a 4.7-km-long / 3-mile-long avenue lined with chestnut trees, cuts through the park and leads from the Riesenrad southeast towards the Lusthaus, an eighteenth-century pavilion originally built as a hunting lodge, but today home to a restaurant.